 (a) [] is, [] is not a small business concern.
-"Small businessconcern," as used in this provision, means a concern, including its affiliates, that is independently owned and operated, not dominant in the field of operation in which it is bidding, and qualified as a small business under the criteria and size standards in 13 CFR 121.

-- (b) [] is, [] is not a women-owned business enterprise.
-"Womenowned business enterprise," as used in this provision, means a business that is at least 51 percent owned by a woman or women who are U.S. citizens and who also control and operate the business. - (c) [] is, [] is not a minority business enterprise.
-"Minoritybusiness enterprise," as used in this provision, means a business which is at least 51 percent owned or controlled by one or more minority group members or, in the case of a publicly owned business, at least 51 percent of its voting stock is owned by one or more minority group members, and whose management and daily operations are controlled by one or more such individuals.
-For the purpose of this definition, minority group members are:

-(Check the block applicable to you)
+"Small businessconcern," as used in this provision, means a concern, including its affiliates, that is independently owned and operated, not dominant in the field of operation in which it is bidding, and qualified as a small business under the criteria and size standards in 13 CFR 121. (b) [] is, [] is not a women-owned business enterprise.
+"Womenowned business enterprise," as used in this provision, means a business that is at least 51 percent owned by a woman or women who are U.S. citizens and who also control and operate the business. (c) [] is, [] is not a minority business enterprise."
+Minority business enterprise," as used in this provision, means a business which is at least 51 percent owned or controlled by one of more minority group members or, in the case of a publicly owned business, at least 51 percent of its voting stock is owned by one or more minority group members, and whose management and daily operations are controlled by one or more such individuals.
+For the purpose of this definition, minority group members are: (Check the block applicable to you)

-[] Black Americans [] Asian Pacific Americans [] Hispanic Americans [] Asian Indian Americans [] Native Americans an Indian Housing Authority)
+[] Black Americans [] Asian Pacific Americans [] Hispanic Americans [] Asian Indian Americans [] Native Americans [] Hasidic Jewish Americans [] Hasidic J

-8. Indian-Owned Economic Enterprise and Indian Organization Representation (applicable only if this solicitation is for a contract to be performed on a project for
+Indian-Owned Economic Enterprise and Indian Organization Representation (applicable only if this solicitation is for a contract to be performed on a project for an Indian Housing Authority)